frissyn/kitsune/README.md

 - Categories
 - Characters

 Kitsune will be for getting information directly related manga and anime.
 The "social media" (so to speak) portion of Kistu will be ignored as much as possible, only being referenced when absoultely necessary.
-Objects that link to Kistu users, posts, etc. will be ommited.
+Objects that link to Kistu users, posts, etc. will be ommited if possible.

 # Overview